LiamHardman/fm-dash/docs/ARCHITECTURE.md

 ---

-This architecture ensures FMDB is scalable, maintainable, and performant while providing an excellent user experience for Football Manager data analysis.
+This architecture ensures FM-Dash is scalable, maintainable, and performant while providing an excellent user experience for Football Manager data analysis.